fsmv/daemon/README.md

 ### 1. You need to run spawn as root

-This is so that it can access the TLS certs, open port 80, and run the other servers as less priveledged users in a chroot.
+This is so that it can access the TLS certs, open port 80, and run the other servers as less privileged users in a chroot.
 The easiest way to set it up so that you can quickly update daemon is to install with:

     sudo go install ask.systems/daemon@latest

-This will run the go compiler as root and download from the offical goproxy server but I think it's trustworthy.
+This will run the go compiler as root and download from the official goproxy server but I think it's trustworthy.
 If you prefer you can just copy the binary to a root owned place after installing it with non-root.